phreeza/manuscript_axon_potentials/doc/manuscript.md

 candidate to study the EFPs of axon bundles.

-To study the spatiotemporal structure of the EFP in NL, we performed simultaneous recordings of the response in NL to ipsilateral monaural click stimuli.
+To study the spatiotemporal structure of the EFP in NL, we performed simultaneous recordings of the response in NL to contralateral monaural click stimuli.
 The click responses showed a distinct high- and low-frequency component as previously reported [@wagner09].
 The high-frequency ringing corresponds to the position on the frequency map within NL being recorded from.